 The back cover has a glossy finish with gradient look.
 It looks premium and feels solid in hand, but it can attract fingerprints easily.
 The location of the camera strip has a small bump, but it is minimal and is not noticeable when you use the case.
 The clear protective case which comes bundled with the phone offers good protection.
 We have the Sonic Blue color version, and the phone also comes in Sonic Black and Mirror Black versions.

 The phone has 162.39 x 77.33 x 8.85mm dimensions, which is good for a phone with a 6.53-inch large screen.
 Vivo says that it has 90.77% screen-to-body ratio, but it is around 83% in reality.
 It is a bit heavy at 204 grams, mainly due to the huge 5000mAh battery under the hood.
-The phone might feel bulky since most phones weigh around 170 grams, even with a huge 5000mAh battery.
+The phone might feel bulky since most phones weigh around 170 grams, but this is 201 grams since it has a huge 5000mAh battery.

 The Z1Pro packs a 16-megapixel primary rear camera with Sony IMX499 sensor, f/1.78 aperture, 8-megapixel 120° wide-angle camera with f/2.2 aperture and 2-megapixel camera with f/2.4 aperture to capture depth information in portrait shots.
 It has a 32-megapixel front camera with f/2.0 aperture.